Jackson finds right spot with West Greene

 Brady, who will be a senior this upcoming season, rushed for 1,897 yards and had a total of 2,132 yards last season, an average of 237 yards per game.
 He also scored 27 total touchdowns.

 Lane Allison, who heads into his junior season at quarterback, only threw for 580 yards on 80 attempts as he settled into the position last season.
-He completed 43 percent of his passes and threw for six touchdowns and five interceptions.
+He completed 43 percent of his passes and threw for six touchdowns.

 Billy Simms, the athletic director at West Greene, is optimistic about the job Jackson can do.

-Jackson must still fill out his staff but don't expect twin brother Bray to be on it right away.
-He is working in Mechanicsburg, near Hershey and is committed for a couple years.
+Jackson must still fill out his staff but don’t expect twin brother Bray to be on it right away.
+He is working in Mechanicsburg and is committed for a couple years.

 Assistant Sports Editor